 SHA received a Capital Fund Financing Program (CFFP) loan in 2006 to make improvements to Gilmore Terrace and Linden Heights.
-Because SHA is converting its public housing portfolio to the RAD program, it must pay off the CFFP loan prior to a RAD closing.
+Because SHA was converting some of its public housing units to the RAD program, it was required to pay off the CFFP loan prior to the RAD closing.
 March 1, 2018, SHA paid the remaining loan balance of approximately \$924,000.00.
 Per the program requirements, the CFFP loan could only be repaid with Capital Fund Program (CFP) dollars.
 Therefore, SHA had less CFP funds to show as a revenue source.